elixir-europe/rdmkit/pages/contribute/github_way.md

     {% include image.html file="draft_pullrequest_github.png" inline=true alt="PrDraft pull request on GitHub" %}
 4. In the description of your pull request, link the issue related to this change by typing a hashtag # and the issue number.
 Suggestions will appear.
     {% include image.html file="linking_issues_github.png" inline=true alt="Linking issues in a pull request on GitHub" %}
+{: .tip }
-{% include callout.html type="tip" content="You can create a draft pull request when you're not ready to submit and will need to work more on it later.
-You can find more information about draft pull requests in the [GitHub documentation](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests#draft-pull-requests)" %}
+> You can create a draft pull request when you're not ready to submit and will need to work more on it later.
+You can find more information about draft pull requests in the [GitHub documentation](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests#draft-pull-requests).

+{: .tip }
-{% include callout.html type="tip" content="You can return to your pull request by going to the [pull request section](https://github.com/elixir-europe/rdmkit/pulls) of our GitHub repo." %}
+> You can return to your pull request by going to the [pull request section](https://github.com/elixir-europe/rdmkit/pulls) of our GitHub repo.

 ## Address editors' reviews by editing your pull request